FinPython/lessons/README.md

 # Social Media Posts
-All posts to social media (Instagram) and code
+All posts to social media (Instagram) and code.
+The Instagram page with the tutorials is [here](https://instagram.com/finpython)